- T 020 8769 7409

 You can rely on Leigham Practice to stay current and keep people safe.
-We’re an experienced bunch, and one of the few businesses to remain open throughout the initial lockdown.
-We continued to offer our services and support patients when there was nowhere else to turn to and we’ve developed into a more confident, more safe and better prepared practice that will continue to be here when you need us.
+We are an experienced bunch, and one of the few businesses to remain open throughout the initial lockdown.
+We continued to offer our services and support patients when there was nowhere else to turn to and we have developed into a more confident, more safe and better prepared practice that will continue to be here when you need us.

 Our Arrival Information

-Even though we cannot admit you into the clinic too early, please allow plenty of time when travelling to the area, particularly if it’s your first time to the practice or you are unfamiliar with transport and parking.
+Even though we cannot admit you too early, please try to arrive to the area early, particularly if it is your first time to the practice, or you are unfamiliar with the area in terms of transport and parking.

 We include a link to our Practice Registration Form in your appointment confirmation email for you to print and complete, or you can complete this when you attend.